 2. Dropshipping

-Dropshipping is the most hands-off fulfillment option, but it gives you much less control over the fulfillment process.
+Dropshipping is the most hands-off fulfillment option, so it gives you much less control over the fulfillment process.
 If you opt for dropshipping, the order fulfillment process is entirely managed by the manufacturer.

-Though there are pros and cons to dropshipping, this fulfillment method tends to have a much longer transit time (often coming from Asia) and greater quality control risks since your customer is the first one to see your finished product.
+Though there are pros and cons to dropshipping, this fulfillment method tends to have a much longer transit time (as products are often coming from Asia) and greater quality control risks since your customer is the first one to see your finished product.

 “When we first got started, we were dropshipping.
 It was nice because we had no money tied up in inventory, but we also had no quality control.